jfoadi/crone/README.md

 <img src="man/figures/README-example4-2.png" width="100%" />

 Many more examples can be studied in the five tutorials included as package vignettes.
+The first three tutorials are set at an introductory/intermediate level; the last two tutorials are more difficult to digest.